ELeeAstro/gCMCRT/README.md

 You will need to install the latest drivers from Nvidia: https://www.nvidia.com/Download/index.aspx

-You will need to install the CUDA toolkit: https://developer.nvidia.com/cuda-toolkit
+(optional) install the CUDA toolkit: https://developer.nvidia.com/cuda-toolkit

 You will need to install the CUDA hpc sdk: https://developer.nvidia.com/hpc-sdk